Showing posts with label The Church. Show all posts

 Here is that hubris in action from Boaz Michael's own mouth, "Your efforts as Torah Club leaders and students is a direct, and in my opinion, fulfillment of these words of our master.
 The reconciliation of Israel and the restoration of the world are in God’s hands, but the mission is in yours."
 (Michael, Boaz, Malchut Conference 2022, session #5, "Then the End Will Come")

-I have seen Torah Club supports over and over criticize the Church for following the "teachings of men."
+I have seen Torah Club supporters over and over criticize the Church for following the "teachings of men."
 The irony is incredible, they're risking everything on the belief that Boaz Michael, Daniel Lancaster, and the rest are true prophets in sole possession of the key to God's Word.
 That's an awful lot of faith in men.

 For other examples of how they view Christianity, Messianic Judaism, and their own self-aggrandized role in God's will: